 Secondly, although George now has the additional funds that he needs to repair his roof – the additional work, without him taking a rest, means that his body and his mind are tired and it will be a whole year before he can actually take some time out again.
 His judgment is slow, his reflexes are slow and he is not only putting himself at risk but also his workmates because he could actually be the cause of an accident.

 Thirdly, although Mike has been able to complete his project on time, George will probably only be half as productive as usual for the rest of the year because he has not had time to rest.

 Finally, if the Department of Labour or the CCMA found out that Mike had paid George’s leave out – Mike could be in serious trouble and face a huge fine for not obeying the law.

-Next time let’s have a look at accumulation of leave.
+Next week let’s have a look at the accumulation of leave.